-To assure that the tow vehicle and trailer comply with the maximum permissible weight limits and to know the actual weights, have the loaded vehicletrailer combination (tow vehicle including driver, passengers, cargo, and trailer fully loaded) weighed on a commercial scale as explained earlier in this section.
+To assure that the tow vehicle and trailer comply with the maximum permissible weight limits and to know the actual weights, have the loaded vehicle-trailer combination (tow vehicle including driver, passengers, cargo and trailer fully loaded) weighed on a commercial scale as explained earlier in this section.

 Also, check the vehicles front and rear axle weights and tongue weight.
 The values as measured must not exceed the Sprinter weight ratings listed on vehicle information placards and in the Mercedes-Benz Sprinter manual.
-These ratings are also listed in section 4 - Floor Plans, Specification Chart of this manual.
+These ratings are also listed in the Specification section of this manual, Section 4 - Floor Plans And Specifications.